mdhiggins/sickbeard_mp4_automator/README.md

     - Verify in Couch Potato logs that PostProcess was loaded.
 3. If you're using one of the post download scripts ([SAB|NZBGet|uTorrent|deluge]PostProcess.py), disable automatic checking of the renamer folder, the script will automatically notify Couch Potato when it is complete to check for new videos to be renamed and relocated.
 Leaving this on may cause conflicts and CouchPotato may try to relocate/rename the file before processing is completed.
     - Set `Run Every` to `0`
+    - Set `Force Every` to `0`
-    - If you aren't using one of these scripts and are using an unsupport downloader, you will need to have CouchPotato periodically check the folder for files
+    - If you aren't using one of these scripts and are using an unsupported downloader, you will need to have CouchPotato periodically check the folder for files, otherwise the post downloader scripts will manually trigger a renamer scan.
+Using manual triggers is helpful because it prevents a coincidental renamer scan during other processing events.
 4. Configure Downloaders
     - In `Settings > Downloaders` configure your labels or categories to match what you have configured in your respective downloader.